AirPlay Not Working on Samsung TV? Here is How to Fix it

 1. Go to the Network tab in the settings of your TV and select Network Status.

-2. Click on the button of IP Settings and go to DNS Settings.
+2. Click on IP Settings and go to DNS Settings.

-3. Select Enter Manually and input the following values for the Google DNS:
+3. Select Enter Manually and input the following value for Google DNS:

 8.8.8.8